sandervandevelde/uwp-iot-device/UwpToIotHub.md

 ## creating a new UWP App

 We will create a UWP app in Visual Studio.
-These apps are called Wniversal Windows Apps because they are supported by all sorts of devices running Windows 10.
+These apps are called Universal Windows Apps because they are supported by all sorts of devices running Windows 10.
 This includes laptops, PC's, Mobile devices like phones and tablets, the Xbox One, The Surface Hub, The Hololens and even the Raspberry Pi.

 1. Start Visual Studio
 2. On the Start Page or using the Menu, select New Project...